 GPT understood what the code meant and 'evaluated' it by returning what it meant to do.
 Unfortunately, it's not quite correct.
 That π2/6

-is wrong, it should be , just wrong enough to be confusing.
+is wrong, it should be , although the numerical approximation is correct.
+Just wrong enough to be confusing.

 As this technology improves, and we can really evaluate impossible code, the possibilities are incredible.
 If it's reliably correct, we could use this as an advisory python interpreter that tries to skip over bugs, evaluate infinite loops, even evaluate comments.